-The Company holds securities that have been designated as available-for-sale as follows:
+The Company holds securities that have been designated as FVTPL as follows:

 Fair Market

 Cost Value

 \$ \$

-Balance, December 31, 2015, 2016 and 2017
+Balance, December 31, 2016, 2017 and 2018

 150,000 common shares of Dawson Gold Corp.
 380,000 1

 The shares of Dawson Gold Corp. ("Dawson") were halted on the TSXV.
-During the years ended December 31, 2017 and 2016, no trading occurred.
+During the years ended December 31, 2018 and 2017, no trading occurred and the shares were delisted subsequent to year end.

 For securities traded in an active market, market value is based on the quoted closing bid prices of the securities at the financial statement date.
-The fair value of these securities may differ from the quoted trading price due to the effect of market fluctuations and adjustment for quantities traded.
+The fair value of these securities may differ from the quoted trading price due to market fluctuations and adjustment for quantities traded.